JaniAnttonen/winston-loki/README.md

 This Winston transport is used similarly to other Winston transports.
 Require winston and define a new LokiTransport() inside its options when creating it.

 ### Examples
-Several usage examples with a test configuration for Grafana+Loki+Promtail resides under `examples/`.
+Several usage examples with a test configuration for Grafana+Loki+Promtail reside under [`examples/`](./examples/).
 If you want the simplest possible configuration, that's probably the place to check out.
 By defining `json: true` and giving `winston-loki` the correct `host` address for Loki is enough for most.

 ### Options
 LokiTransport() takes a Javascript object as an input.
 These are the options that are available, __required in bold__: